Higher Level Skills

 The fee may be paid on your behalf by an employer or a third party but cannot be paid or waived by the PQS.

-You may be eligible to access VET FEE-HELP to cover all or part of your contribution when accessing subsidised training for a diploma or advanced diploma qualification.
+You may be eligible to access the VET Student Loans program to cover all or part of your co-contribution fee when accessing subsidised training for a diploma or advanced diploma qualification.

-In order to access a VET FEE-HELP loan, you will need to ensure the training provider you enrol with is VET FEE-HELP approved.
-VET FEE-HELP approved training providers can help to organise the loan.
+In order to access the VET Student Loans program, you will need to ensure the training provider you enrol with is approved under the VET Student Loans program.
+VET Student Loans approved training providers can help to organise the loan.

 Higher Levels Skills page in the For training providers section of this website to access key documents, including the program guidelines.